 1069.
-SHRIMATI SUSHHILA SHANKAR ADIVAREKAR: Will the Minister of RAILWAYS be pleased to state:
+SHRIMATI SUSHILA SHAN-KAR ADIVAREKAR: Will the Minister of RAILWAYS be pleased to state:

-- (a) whether the Railway have a coordinated publicity policy; - (b) whether it is also a fact that two journals of Railway Board are outside administrative and advisory jurisdiction of non-Railway Director of Public Relations;
+- (a) whether the Railway have a coordinated publicity policy; - (b) whether it is also a fact that two journals of Railway Board are outside administrative and advisory jurisdiction of non-Railway Director of Public Relations:

-- (c) whether it is also a fact that officers deputed from Information Service and Transport and Commercial Cadre have a little understanding of complexity of railway engineering services etc.; and - (d) whether Government propose to appoint an ad-hoc expert committee or a standing advisory committee for such work?
+- (c) whether it is also a fact that officers deputed from Information Service and Transport and Commercial Cadre have a little understanding of complexity of railway engineering services etc.; and - (d) whether Government to appoint an ad-hoc expert committee or a standing advisory committee for such work?

-THE DEPUTY MINISTER IN THE MINISTRY OF RAILWAYS (SHRI MALLIKARJUN): (a) The publicity policy of the Railways is well coordinated between the Railway Board and the nine Zonal Railways, Production Units and other railway establishments.
+THE DEPUTY MINISTER INTHE MINISTRY OF RAILWAYS (SHRI MALLIKARJUN): (a) publicity policy of the Railways well coordinated between the Railway Board and the nine Zonal Railways, Production Units and railway establishments.

-- (b) The administrative control of the Editors Of the two Railway Board magazines viz.
-"Indian Railways" and "Bhartiya Rail" has been placed under the charge of the Secretary, Railway Board since October 1978.
-The Director of Public Relations, Railway Board is, however, a Member of the Editorial Board o'f both these magazines. - (c) Like in all other major Ministries of the Government the Public Relations Directorate of the Railway Board is headed by an officer from the Ministry of Information and Broadcasting and he is designated as the Director of Public Relations Railways.
+- (b) The administrative control of the Editors of the two Railway Board magazines viz.
+"Indian Railways" and "Bhartiya Rail" has been placed under the charge of the Secretary, Railway Board since October The Director of Public Relations, Railway Board is, however, a nember of the Editorial Board of both these magazines. - (c) Like in all other major Ministries of the Government the Public Relations Directorate of the Railway Board is headed by an officer the Ministry of Information Broadcasting and he is designated as the Director of Public Relations Railways.
 He is assisted by an Information Officer also from the Ministry of Information and Broadcasting and a suitable railway officer of the Indian Railway Traffic Service.
-It is not considered necessary for these officers to have a thorough knowledge of all the complexities o railway engineering since technical officers of all the Railway Engineering Service are readily available in the Railway Board for consultation and advice on matters of publicity. - (d) No.
+It is not considered necessary thorough these officers to have a knowledge of all the complexities of railway engineering since technical officers of all the Railway Engineering Service are readily available in the Railway Board for consultation and advice on matters of publicity. - (d) No.